Karuturirs/RollBack/README.md

 # RollBack
-Retry all basic concepts on algorithms and Multithreading
+Retry all basic concepts on algorithms and Multi-threading